nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the `add_user` command works:
 ![AddUserCommandSequenceDiagram](diagrams/AddUserCommandSequenceDiagram.png)

+Given below is the steps on how the `add_user` operation works.

 1. User inputs add_user with username which is passed to the UI.
 2. Ui then provides user input to the Parser class which parses it and retrieves the name.
 3. Ui subsequently executes the command on the MasterTimetable.
 4. The AddUserCommand will create a new Timetable and add it to the MasterTimetable.
-5. Subsequently a confirmation message will be shown to user upon successful addition.
+5. Eventually a confirmation message will be shown to user upon successful addition.

 ### 3.1.2 Add Events Feature